awmckinley/config/modules/web.mon/README.md

-# Web Monitoring
+# Website Monitoring

-Website change detection and content monitoring.
+Tools for tracking changes and updates to web pages and online content.